 If you have some of the best content out there and you work at getting it in front of people, your social media accounts WILL grow quickly!

-Real life example: Our WANDR YouTube Channel is where we post some of our travel videos (film and edits by Alex and Lauren’s brother, Dale).
+Real life example: Our WANDR YouTube Channel is was a side project that we started a while back go.
 We posted the video to Facebook and it EXPLODED in virality, which led us to getting over 30,000 Facebook followers in less than a MONTH!

 Here is one of our videos from our trip to Peru in 2017: